tensorpack/tensorpack/docs/tutorial/inference.md

 Tensorpack is a training interface -- it doesn't care what happened after training.
 It saves models to standard checkpoint format.
-You can build the graph for inference, load the checkpoint, and then use whatever deployment methods TensorFlow supports.
+So you can build the graph for inference, load the checkpoint, and then use whatever deployment methods TensorFlow supports.
-But you'll need to read TF docs and do it on your own.
+But you'll need to read TF docs and __do it on your own__.

 ### Don't Use Training Metagraph for Inference